How We Afford to Travel & You Can Too!

 What many people don’t know is that travel can actually be cheaper than living at home.
 Yep, you read that correctly.

-Take away the monthly rent (or mortgage), cable, Internet, gym membership, car payments, car and rental insurance, and all the other stuff that comes along with living in one place, and you’ll find that you really don’t need much to be happy.
+Take away the monthly rent (or mortgage), cable, Internet, gym membership, car payments, insurance payments, and all the other stuff that comes along with living in one place, and you’ll find that you really don’t need much to be happy.

 7. We keep track of EVERYTHING